 National research shows how important it is for students to get early feedback on their work.
 IUPUI faculty, therefore, send informal assessments to students' advisors through the Early Warning System.
-Advisors then contact the students who are having trouble and encourage them to rethink their study habits and seek academic assistance.
+Students who are having trouble are contacted and encouraged to rethink their study habits and seek academic assistance.